Woolston, New Zealand: History

 In pre-European times the Woolston was not clearly identified.
-Local Māori people gathered food from the mudflats at Ferrymead at the eastern end of modern Woolston.
-The Māori name for the mudflats was "Ohika paruparu" (meaning women gathering shellfish often sank to their thighs in the mud).
+The mudflats at Ferrymead at the eastern end of modern Woolston was considered an important food gathering place by the local Ngāi Tahu iwi.
+The Māori name for the mudflats was "Ohika paruparu".
+Māori women gathered shellfish there.
 This is the only name known to have been used to describe the area prior to European settlement.

 Early European records name the western area of Woolston as Roimata, meaning teardrop in Māori.
 To this day some land titles in this area reference Roimata as their location.
 More recently the name has been revived by the Roimata Community Incorporated Society (Roimata Community Inc.) and Christ Church Roimata (an independent Anglican church), which are geographically and community-based organisations actively working in Roimata.
 Its boundaries are defined as Ensors Road, Brougham Street, Ferry Road and Richardson Terrace.

 One of the first signs of a growing European community in the Woolston area was the establishment of a Christian church, the Anglican Parish of St John the Evangelist Woolston, which belongs to the Christchurch diocese.
 The origins of the Parish date back to 1857 when the first Cob Church was built on the current site.
 In 1882 a new timber church was built.
 In 1960 the existing concrete Church building was built and dedicated (consecrated 1963).
 These church buildings are used daily for worship and many other religious and community activities.
 It is open to the public on Sundays.
 It is situated on Ferry Road at the eastern end of Woolston Village.
 The Parish was officially recognised one year after Christchurch was officially recognised as a City in 1856, the same year that the Anglican Diocese of Christchurch was established.
 St Johns is one of the oldest Anglican parishes in New Zealand.

-Woolston initially belonged to the Heathcote District.
-In the 1850s and 1860s, wharves along the Heathcote River were used by small ships to service the area.
+Woolston initially belonged to the Heathcote County Council.
+In the 1850s and 1860s, wharves along the Ōpāwaho / Heathcote River were used by small ships to service the area.
 Before the Lyttelton Rail Tunnel was opened in 1867, all the incoming trade arrived in Ferrymead and was transported through Woolston (along Ferry Road) into Christchurch.
 The road went from the wharf in Lower Heathcote to what is now the corner of High and Madras Streets.
 The area became quite industrialised after the tunnel opened.
 Ferry Road later carried the tramlines to Sumner.

 Up until early 1870 the area was commonly referred to as Lower Heathcote.
 At a meeting about the Heathcote Road drain a local store owner, Joseph Harry Hopkins (1837–1910), named the area Woolston after his birthplace Woolston in Southampton, England.
 On 16 June 1870, in response to a petition to the postmaster-general, Julius Vogel, objecting to the post office being called Ferry Road, the name Woolston was gazetted.
-Woolston became a district in 1882, and remained a self-governing borough until 1921, when it was amalgamated with Christchurch.
+Woolston became a district in 1882, and remained a self-governing borough until November 1921, when it was amalgamated with Christchurch.